Venafi/terraform-provider-venafi/examples/f5_example/README.md

 # Build a set of servers with a balancer using F5

-This example will guide you in mounting a load balancer server with 3 pool members of an f5 BIG-IP instance and make certificates for those sites using venafi's product terraform implentation in oder to provide [SSL termination](https://www.techwalla.com/articles/what-is-ssl-termination).
+This example will guide you in mounting a load balancer server with 3 pool members of an F5 BIG-IP instance and make certificates for those sites using Venafi's product terraform implentation in oder to provide [SSL termination](https://www.techwalla.com/articles/what-is-ssl-termination).

 ## Personas

-The steps described in this example are typically performed by a **System Administrator** or a **DevOps engineer**.
+The steps described in this example are typically performed by a **DevOps engineer** or **Systems Administrator**.

 ## Scenario

-In order to increase reliability and capacity of applications, a load balancer manages web traffic of your server application into child nodes in order to reduce the "weight load" of those applications.
+In order to increase reliability and capacity of applications, a load balancer manages web traffic of your server application into nodes in order to reduce the "weight load" of those applications.

-For this example's scenario, the load balancer that will be used is F5 BIG-IP for managing 3 HTTP servers as child nodes where the web traffic will be distributed.
+For this example's scenario, the load balancer that will be used is F5 BIG-IP for managing 3 HTTP servers as nodes where the web traffic will be distributed.

 ## Solution